Layouts

 | Root in a component tree | Size is based on the declared resolution of an output stream. |

-| Child of a non-layout component | Defining size is required, usually via the width/height fields |
+| Child of a non-layout component | Defining size is required, usually via the width/height fields. |

 | Statically positioned child of another layout component | Size will be based on the area defined by its parent unless explicitly defined. |